2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 > I am a lead pencil, an ordinary wooden pencil familiar to all boys and girls and adults who can read and write.
 It is one of the simplest objects in human civilization.
 And yet not a single person on this earth knows how to produce me.

 ![image](assets/en/097.webp)
 It revisits Bastiat's idea of an invisible cooperation among millions of individuals who do not know each other, leading to the construction of something as mundane as a pencil.
 No one knows how to make a pencil on their own.
 Yet, millions of human beings unknowingly participate in the creation of this simple pencil, exchanging and coordinating their knowledge and skills within a price system without any superior authority dictating their conduct.
-This story demonstrates that free individuals working in pursuit of their legitimate interest act more for the benefit of society than any planned and centralized economic strategy.
+This story illustrates that free individuals working in pursuit of their legitimate interests often act more in the best interest of society than any planned and centralized economic strategy.

-The 1976 Nobel Prize in Economics, Milton Friedman, also revisited this pencil story to explain to the general public how the market economy works.
+The 1976 Nobel Prize in Economics recipient, Milton Friedman, also revisited the pencil story to explain to the general public how the market economy works.

 In an episode of his television series Free to Choose, he analyzes the various components of something as mundane and simple as a pencil, highlighting the miracle of spontaneous order generated by thousands of economic interactions worldwide.
 People who do not know each other, who do not share the same religion or customs, still manage to coordinate to produce this object.
 He concludes that the free market is essential not only to ensure prosperity but also to promote harmony and peace.